MCLifeLeader/CS364/Final Document/CS364_SRS_Document.md

 ### 4.2.38 Night Mode

-Verification will be successful upon having a blue light filter that can be toggled.
+This feature allows the app to function in a nighttime friendly mode.
+Validation will be successful upon having the app appearance change to a blue light filter.

 #### 4.2.38.1 Night Mode

 A tester will toggle night mode on, and verify that the blue light filter appears.
+If the users phone is unable to use the blue light filter then they will receive a message letting them know and night mode will not be enabled.

 ### 4.2.39 Share Calendar Application